Bela Lugosi Meets a Brooklyn Gorilla

-Bela Lugosi Meets a Brooklyn Gorilla (also known as The Boys from Brooklyn and in England as Monster Meets the Gorilla) is a 1952 American comedy horror science fiction film, directed by William Beaudine and starring horror veteran Bela Lugosi with nightclub performers Duke Mitchell and Sammy Petrillo in roles approximating the then-popular duo of Martin and Lewis.
+Bela Lugosi Meets a Brooklyn Gorilla (later reissued as The Boys from Brooklyn) is a 1952 American comedy horror film directed by William Beaudine.
+The film stars veteran horror personality Bela Lugosi and introduces the young comedy team of Duke Mitchell and Sammy Petrillo.
+The film was released in the United Kingdom under the title of The Monster Meets the Gorilla.

-In the film, two entertainers parachute out of an airplane and land on the Island of Kola Kola.
-They are offered hospitality by the natives, and find love interests in the local chief's daughters.
-Wishing to find a way out of the island, they visit a scientist's castle.
-The scientist is conducting experiments in evolution, using a chimpanzee as his test subject.
-He later conducts a similar experiment on one of the entertainers, transforming the man into a gorilla.

 Plot

-Jungle-dwelling natives find two long-haired, bearded men dressed in frayed tuxedos asleep in the jungle, and carry the men to their chief and his daughter who insists on protecting them.
-She mimes instructions that the men are to be dressed, shaven and given haircuts, all of which is done while they are still asleep.
-Upon waking up, the men — Duke Mitchell and Sammy Petrillo — introduce themselves to the chief's daughter Nona and recount that they were on their way "to do a show for the boys on Guam", but opened the wrong door on the plane, fell out with their parachutes and have been living on wild berries and raw fish.
-Nona explains that her father is Chief Rakos and "this is the most southern fringe of the Zambuanga Group — the Island of Kola Kola".
-"Sounds like bubble water," notes Petrillo.
+Natives on a jungle island find two long-haired, bearded men dressed in frayed tuxedos asleep in the jungle and carry them to their chief and his daughter, who insists on protecting them.
+She mimes instructions that the men are to be dressed, shaven and given haircuts, all while they are still asleep.
+Upon waking, the men introduce themselves to the chief's daughter Nona and explain that they had fallen from a plane en route to Guam, deployed their parachutes and have been living on wild berries and raw fish.
+Nona explains that her father is Chief Rakos, tribal leader.